 Power Running Boards

 A higher end variant on the traditional running board, a Power or Powered Running Board is a motorized board that will “hide” or tuck itself up under the cab of the vehicle when not in use.
-One of the top models on the Line today is the AMP Research POWERSTEP, which automatically lowers itself when the door to your truck or Jeep is opened.
+Two of the top models on the Line today are the AMP Research POWERSTEP and Aries ActionTrac, both of which automatically lowers itself when the door to your truck or Jeep is opened.
 Pretty sexy, if you ask me.